justinfagnani/stampino/README.md

 Stampino is very useful for custom elements that want to allow custom rendering or user-extensibility.

-Consider an example of an `<npm-packages>` element that fetchs a list of npm packages and renders it, but want to let users override the default rendering.
-The element can accept a template as a child and render it with Stampino and the package data:
+Consider the example of an `<npm-packages>` element that fetches a list of npm packages and renders it, letting users override a default shadow-DOM template.
+The element may accept a template as a child and render it with Stampino and the package data:

 ```html
 <script type="module" src="/npm-packages.js"></script>